fox-it/dissect-docs/docs/source/index.rst

 Using these features, you can for instance (among other things):

-* Make a timeline of the event log from all investigation data at once
+* Make a **timeline** of the event log from all your investigation data at once.
-* Identify anomalies in artefacts such as services, tasks and run keys over a large amount of investigation data
+* Identify **anomalies** in artefacts such as services, tasks and run keys over a large amount of investigation data.
-* Perform incident response on partially ransomwared (encrypted) virtual machine disks
+* Do incident response on partially **ransomwared** (encrypted) virtual machine disks.
-* Perform complex IOC checks on thousands of hosts in a couple of hours
+* Extract artefacts from **LVM, RAID** and other disk setups, without any manual configuration.
-* Export all USN journal records from a Bitlocker-encrypted disk to Splunk without waiting for decryption
+* Perform complex **IOC checks** on thousands of hosts in a couple of hours.
-* Collect forensic artefacts from all live virtual machines directly from the hypervisor with no down time
+* Collect forensic artefacts from all **live** virtual machines directly from the hypervisor with no down time.
-* Export all artefacts easily to any data format you want, for example CSV, JSON or Avro, or stream directly to Splunk or Elastic
+* Export all artefacts easily to any data format you want, for example CSV, JSON or Avro, or stream directly to Splunk or Elastic.

 Easy to setup